rogerhutchings/github-for-account-managers/s3_interface.md

 ![](https://raw.githubusercontent.com/rogerhutchings/github-for-account-managers/i6-write-section-3/images/s3_02.png)

 The Notifier is an extremely handy tool, and lets you easily keep on top of incoming notifications, keeping you in touch with your teammates.
-To install it, click on the link appropriate to your browser on the page linked above, and follow the instructions there.
+To install it, click on the link appropriate to your browser [on its GitHub readme](https://github.com/sindresorhus/github-notifier/blob/master/readme.md), and follow the instructions there.